Corrinne Wicks

 Corrinne Eleanor Wicks is an English actress.
-After minor appearances in various British television series, she landed her first major role in 2000, as Dr. Helen Thompson in the BBC daytime soap opera Doctors.
+After minor appearances in various British television series, she landed her first major role in 2000, as Helen Thompson in the BBC daytime soap opera Doctors.
 She remained in the role until 2005, after which she appeared in theatre productions, including The Importance of Being Earnest and The Holly and The Ivy.
 She then appeared as Ella Hart in the ITV soap opera Emmerdale from 2010 to 2011.

 Early and personal life

-Wicks has mild dyslexia and OCD.
+Born in Cheltenham, Gloucestershire, Wicks has mild dyslexia and OCD.
 She started her career in television as a casting assistant on such programmes as Prime Suspect, Dalziel and Pascoe and The Ruth Rendell Mysteries, before switching to an acting career.
 She then trained at the Webber Douglas Academy of Dramatic Art from 1996 to 1998.

 Wicks married her Doctors co-star Tom Butcher in November 2005.
 They got married at Berrow Court in Edgbaston, a location where they had filmed together on Doctors.
 In 2010, she revealed that the pair did not like each other when they first began working together.
 However, after their on-screen characters got together romantically, it meant they worked more closely and began an off-screen relationship.
 Although happily married, Wicks did not live with her husband for the first seven years of marriage: he lived in London, while she continued to live at her home in Birmingham.
 She explained that she liked her home too much to move.